RowinRuizendaal/project-tech/README.md

 ## Resources used:

+Argument passed in must be a string of 24 hex characters - I think it is.
+(2015, May 5).
+Retrieved May 31, 2020, from https://stackoverflow.com/questions/30051236/argument-passed-in-must-be-a-string-of-24-hex-characters-i-think-it-is

 Ben Awad.
 (2018, May 9).
 Express Session for Login - Part 15.
 Retrieved May 30, 2020, from https://www.youtube.com/watch?v=PNuRpf3p_vA

 Code Groomer.
 (2020, January 30).
 8. NodeJS, ExpressJS and EJS : Show success and error message using expressjs flash message.
 Retrieved May 30, 2020, from https://www.youtube.com/watch?v=xVQZAcb_CrE